Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 Course Prerequisites

-As we promised, learning data engineering doesn’t require prior data engineering experience.
+As mentioned earlier, learning data engineering doesn’t require prior data engineering experience.

 The course is designed to be accessible to beginners.